rackspace/runway/docs/source/cfngin/configuration.rst

 Runway can pass :term:`Parameters` to a CloudFormation module in place of or in addition to values in an :ref:`environment file <cfngin-env>`.
 When :term:`Parameters` are passed to the module, the data type is retained (e.g. ``array``, ``boolean``, ``mapping``).

-A typical usage pattern would be to use :ref:`Runway Lookups <Lookups>` in combination with :term:`Parameters` to pass :term:`Deploy Environment` and/or region specific values to the module from the :ref:`Runway Config File <runway-config>`.
+A typical usage pattern would be to use :ref:`Runway Lookups <Lookups>` in combination with :term:`Parameters` to pass :term:`Deploy Environment` and/or region specific values to the module from the :ref:`runway_config:Runway Config File`.

 .. rubric:: Example
 .. code-block:: yaml